tezh404/pdfcategorizer/Readme.md

 This project contains **two separate Python modules**:

 1. **Categorizer** – Reads the pages of a PDF file up to the desired number of pages., extracts text and metadata, and uses an LLM API to generate a category (e.g., "Engineering", "Computer").
+You can improve the model's categorization by tweaking the prompt.
 2. **Organizer** – Organizes your PDF files into folders based on the predicted category from a generated JSON file.

 ---